The YaSM Blog

 There are now new signs that this idea is gaining traction:

-Enterprise service management (ESM) will be the over-arching theme for the annual itSMF conference in Germany in 2017 - surely a strong hint that the service management community is taking the topic very seriously and sees it as a new source for growth.
+Enterprise service management (ESM) is the over-arching theme for the annual itSMF conference in Germany in 2017 - surely a strong hint that the service management community is taking the topic very seriously and sees it as a new source for growth.

 When searching on Google for "enterprise service management", the top results are mostly from vendors of service management tools.
 It seems the providers of ITSM tools are taking the lead in popularizing the idea of applying ITSM best practice outside of IT.